Delle Piane family: The age of the lifetime Doges

 Between the 14th and 16th centuries, the members of the family did not just hold prominent posts in the government of the Republic, and in the upper echelons of the military, but also continued trading and entrepreneurial activities, both in the dominions and overseas.
 Oberto, who had close ties with Doge Antoniotto Adorno, handled Genoa's diplomatic relations with the Duke of Orleans in 1394 in relation to the Convention of Savona.
 Later he agreed to cede some Genoese territories near Constantinople to the Turks, who had effectively already taken control of them.

 Other members of the family, like Giacobo and Raimondo, forged ties with the Spain of John II of Aragon at the dawn of the 15th century.
-Antonio, during the French governorship of marshal Jean II Le Meingre, was elected Abbot of the People of the Podesteria of Voltri (1404), an important post that entailed, amongst other things, making representations on the Podesteria's behalf to the central government, and guaranteeing the security and allegiance of the area.
+Antonio, during the French governorship of marshal Jean II Le Meingre, was elected Abbot of the People of the Podesteria of Voltri (1404), an important post that entailed, among other things, making representations on the Podesteria's behalf to the central government, and guaranteeing the security and allegiance of the area.
 He was summoned by Adorno regarding the refusal of the Duke of Milan to negotiate on the sovereignty of Genoa.
 Soon afterwards, in front of his brothers Battista, Pantaleo, Giacomo, Andrea, Pietro and Leonardo, he swore allegiance to the heir of the duke of Milan, Gian Galeazzo Sforza.

 It is well known that the Genoese noble families were accustomed to band together in Alberghi dei Nobili, private family groupings of noble blood that were, however, recognised by the law.
 Similar to clans, the members were united by common political and economic interests and used their cohesion to exert greater influence in public life and in the main trading bases.
 During the 15th century, in a Genoa wracked by increasingly bitter factional conflict, the family under Antonio banded together with other aristocratic and old Genoese families to form the Albergo degli Honesti (1378).